Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Background

 \section{Background}

-6G roadmaps consistently foreground three constraints for massive IoT: \textbf{\textit{(i)}} reliability under nonstationary conditions, \textbf{\textit{(ii)}} energy efficiency within strict duty-cycle and battery limits, and \textbf{\textit{(iii)}} context awareness so that networks sense and adapt to their environment rather than treating it as exogenous noise \cite{siddikyComprehensiveExploration6G2025}.
-In this setting, LoRaWAN plays a complementary role to higher-throughput 6G interfaces by offering sub-GHz penetration and multi-year device lifetimes for dense indoor sensing, as we established in our recent survey \cite{obiriSurveyLoRaWANIntegratedWearable2024d}, provided that propagation models are site-specific and time-aware to support low-margin, reliable links.
-Conditioning path loss and shadowing on ambient state reduces unexplained variance and enables tighter fade margins with lower transmit energy in practice \cite{gonzalez-palacioMachineLearningBasedCombinedPath2023a}.
-Our 6G-aligned statistical evaluation similarly showed that incorporating environmental covariates reduces unexplained variance and reveals multimodal residual structure that standard single-slope baselines miss \cite{obiriStatisticalEvaluationIndoor2025a}.
-This section frames the 6G agenda, positions LoRaWAN’s complementary role, and motivates environment-aware indoor propagation.
+6 G roadmaps consistently foreground three constraints for massive IoT: \textbf{(i)} reliability under nonstationary conditions, \textbf{(ii)} energy efficiency within strict duty-cycle and battery limits, and \textbf{(iii)} context awareness so that networks sense and adapt to their environment rather than treating it as exogenous noise \cite{siddikyComprehensiveExploration6G2025}.
+In this setting, LoRaWAN plays a complementary role to higher-throughput 6 G interfaces by offering sub-GHz penetration and multi-year device lifetimes for dense indoor sensing, as we established in our recent survey \cite{obiriSurveyLoRaWANIntegratedWearable2024}, provided that propagation models are site-specific and time-aware to support low-margin, reliable links.
+Conditioning path loss and shadowing on ambient state reduces unexplained variance and enables tighter fade margins with lower transmit energy in practice \cite{gonzalez-palacioMachineLearningBasedCombinedPath2023}.
+Our 6 G-aligned statistical evaluation similarly showed that incorporating environmental covariates reduces unexplained variance and reveals multimodal residual structure that standard single-slope baselines miss \cite{obiriStatisticalEvaluationIndoor2025a}.
+Accordingly, this section connects these 6 G constraints to the case for environment-conditioned indoor LoRaWAN propagation models adopted in this work.